Tony Benn: Retirement and final years, 2001–2014

 Benn chose not to seek re-election at the 2001 general election, saying he was "leaving parliament in order to spend more time on politics."
 Along with former Prime Minister Edward Heath, Benn was permitted by the Speaker to continue using the House of Commons Library and Members' refreshment facilities.
 Shortly after his retirement, he became the President of the Stop the War Coalition.
 He became a leading figure of the British opposition to the War in Afghanistan from 2001 and the Iraq War, and in February 2003 he travelled to Baghdad to meet Saddam Hussein.
 The interview was broadcast on British television.

 He spoke against the war at the February 2003 protest in London organised by the Stop the War Coalition, with police saying it was the biggest ever demonstration in the UK with about 750,000 marchers, and the organisers estimating nearly a million people participating.
 In February 2004 and 2008, he was re-elected President of the Stop the War Coalition.

 He toured with a one-man stage show and appeared a few times each year in a two-man show with folk singer Roy Bailey.
 In 2003, his show with Bailey was voted 'Best Live Act' at the BBC Radio 2 Folk Awards.
 In 2002, he opened the "Left Field" stage at the Glastonbury Festival.
 He continued to speak at each subsequent festival; attending one of his speeches was described as a "Glastonbury rite of passage".
-In October 2003, he was a guest of British Airways on the last scheduled Concorde flight from New York to London.
+In October 2003, he was a guest of British Airways on the last scheduled Concorde flight from New York City to London.
 In June 2005, he was a panellist on a special edition of BBC One's Question Time edited entirely by a school-age film crew selected by a BBC competition.

 On 21 June 2005, Benn presented a programme on democracy as part of the Channel 5 series Big Ideas That Changed The World.
 He presented a left-wing view of democracy as the means to pass power from the "wallet to the ballot".
 He argued that traditional social democratic values were under threat in an increasingly globalised world in which powerful institutions such as the International Monetary Fund, the World Bank and the European Commission are unelected and unaccountable to those whose lives they affect daily.